firstbatchxyz/dkn-compute-launcher/README.md

 - **Model Selection:** Supports both predefined models from OpenAI and Ollama.
 Users can choose models interactively or via command-line flags.
 - **Binary Management:** The launcher automatically pulls the latest binary from the main repository and checks for updates each time it runs.
 - **Flexible Logging:** Allows setting different logging levels for easier debugging and monitoring.
-- **Background/Foreground Modes:** Run the node in either background or foreground mode based on your preference.

 ## Quick Start